Teary-Eyed Alan Jackson Honors 9/11 Victims With Performance Of “Where Were You”

 I thought we’d perform it for a little while and then it would just go away, you know, cause I didn’t feel like people would want to keep thinking about that,” he said in an interview on his official YouTube channel.

 I mean even today I see people waiting on that song in the crowd.
-Some places they’ll be on their feet several minutes after you finish the song,” Jackson once said.
+Some places they’ll be on their feet several minutes after you finish the song.”

-The song continues to tug at Jackson’s heart as well.
-Even years later, he still got choked up while singing it during a visit to The Today Show.
+The song continues to tug at Jackson’s heart.
+Even five years later, he still got choked up while singing it while visiting The Today Show.

-The year was 2006, and Jackson dedicated “Where Were You” to those who died on that fateful September day five years prior:
+The year was 2006, and Jackson dedicated “Where Were You” to those who died on that tragic September day five years prior:

 “I’d like to do this song especially for all the people that died five years ago, the policemen, the firemen, the civilians, Flight 93, and the Pentagon.”

-When Jackson performed the song on The Today Show he often had to close his eyes to fight off his tears.
+Jackson often had to close his eyes to fight off his tears.
 The audience, with firemen and military members in their presence, waved American flags back and forth like lighters at a concert.

-Head below to watch that performance.
-You may want to grab a box of tissues first, because it’s emotional to watch.
+Head below to watch Alan Jackson’s powerful 9/11 tribute performance.
+You may want to grab a box of tissues first because it’s emotional to watch.

 Share on Facebook Share on Facebook